progrium/zt100/README.md

 ```
 $ make image
 ```
-You can also run this image locally with `make docker`.
+You can easily run this image locally with `make docker`.

+### Storage

+A volume mounted at `/zt100` in the container will persist state.

 ## Integration

-TBD
+* handoff (make demo, delegate auth)
+* terraform endpoint
+* cmd endpoint
+* demo endpoint